devriesb/hive_query/README.md

 ### Handle Raw file

 Requests for raw files from the data lake are routed here.
-The files are retrieved from the "${data.lake.raw.files}" directory if present, and
+The files are retrieved from the "${data.lake.raw.files}" directory if present, and returned.
+If a requested file is not found or some other error occurs, a 404 or 500 error is returned respectively.

+### Generate Hive Dummy Data

+This process group generates data to store in Hive and HDFS to demonstrate use of the application.
+It generates random data to store in Hive, and then creates the referenced files in HDFS.
+The content of these files is simply the name of the file, but converted to uppercase.

 ## Running the application in a different environment